NikolaiVChr/Autinn/README.md

 No clipping.

+## Sjip

+An oscillator.

+Approx. +-5V output.

+## Aura

+It uses ITD and IID to make stereo panning for headphones.

+Use CV to control which pitch is the main freq in the input signal.

+You have to press the apply button each time you change the source listening angle with the knob.

 ## Rails

 Mono to stereo converter.
-It doesn't pan, the output power is still the same in both channels, the knob is the amount.
+It doesn't pan, the output power is still the same in both channels.

 ## Dirt